Megha849/HygieiaDocs/pages/hygieia/contact.md

 #### Email Us

-You can email your questions to the core [Hygieia Team](mailto:hygieia@capitalone.com).
+To email your questions, simply click the **Feedback** button on the top navigation bar.